 - Get those creative juices flowing!
 A heart-pumping run can boost creativity for up to two hours afterwards.
 Many an idea can come from going for a run.
 The whole premise behind ‘Start Running – Stay Running’ and ‘The Inside Track’ actually came from a run!
 So, rather than staring at the blank page waiting for an exceptional idea to come to you, grab those trainers, move those legs and refresh your body and brain at the same time.

 Running really benefits your mental health in so many ways, but what if you’re unable to go out for a run at the moment.
 Perhaps you’re sidelined through injury, or you’re living through a pandemic!
 Check out some other ways to help your mental health with some self-care…

 - Go outdoors and spend some time in nature

 - Talk to a friend – call them up for a chat for meet for coffee

 - Take some time away from social media and tech

 - Cook and enjoy your favourite meal or snack, without guilt – only pleasure!

 - Get your mind lost in a book, podcast or mindful colouring

 So how do you manage your mental health better?
 Do you choose running to improve your mental health?
 If you need some help in getting started on your running journey, check out our blog So You Want to Start Running.
-Then check out our coaching programme called The Inside Track and our amazing coaches that are waiting and ready to help you.
+Then check out our free Facebook community group where you will get a lot of love and support for your running.